exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 Multiple [pre-trained models](https://rajpurkar.github.io/SQuAD-explorer/)
 are publicly available.
 Few pre-trained models could be selected for fine-tuning but only [XLNet](https://github.com/zihangdai/xlnet) was chosen due to the time constraint.
-XLNet was selected.
 Although XLNet is an autoregressive model as described in a paper, it is able to see the token from both directions.
 In addition, it uses Transformer-XL, which includes relative positional encoding and recurrence mechanism